fluencelabs/docs/docs/build-mvm/glossary.md

 #### Facade Module

-A [Module](#facade-module), that is the only module accessible from the outside – it constitutes API of a [Service](#marine-service), a set of [Compute Function](#compute-function) declarations.
+A [Module](#facade-module), that is the only module accessible from the outside – it constitutes the API of a [Service](#marine-service) exposing a set of [Compute Function](#compute-function) declarations.

-For modules that are intended to be shared as API, developers often need to write a Facade module to protect internal APIs from unauthorized access, enforce business-invariants, etc.
+For modules that are intended to be shared as an API, developers often need to write a Facade module to protect internal APIs from unauthorized access, enforce business-invariants, etc.

 #### Webassembly (Wasm)

 [Webassembly](https://webassembly.org/) is a binary instruction format for a stack-based virtual machine.
 Wasm is intended to provide a memory-safe, sandboxed execution environment with a flexible set of settings, such as memory size and allowed imports.
-There are a lot of languages (Rust, C/C++, tinyGo) that support Wasm as a compilation target.
+Multiple languages, such as Rust, C/C++ or tinyGo, support the Wasm compile target.

-Fluence provides an [SDK for Rust](#marine-sdk), but supports any compiled Wasm module following [particular conventions](/docs/marine-book/marine-rust-sdk/module-abi.md).
+Fluence provides a [Rust SDK](#marine-sdk) but supports any compiled Wasm module following [particular conventions](/docs/marine-book/marine-rust-sdk/module-abi.md).

 #### Webassembly IT